fischuu/Pipeline-Holoruminant-Meta/README.md

   PIPELINEFOLDER="/users/fischerd/git/Pipeline-Holoruminant-Meta"
 ```

-We setup a project folder in our scratch space of the HPC, here we will run the pipeline
+Next, we setup a project folder in our scratch space of the HPC, here we will run the pipeline

 ```
-# Go to the project space
+# Go to the project space of your HPC, e.g.
   cd /scratch/project_2009831

 # Create a folder for the new project
   mkdir My_holor_project
   cd My_holor_project

-# For convenience, I set again a ENV variable, so that the code later will be generic
+# For convenience, we set again a ENV variable, so that the code will be more generic
   PROJECTFOLDER=$(pwd)

 # Or manually the same thing: